MurmurationsNetwork/MurmurationsProtocol/index_api-v2.md

 - _Geolocation data_ - latitude/longitude of primary location of entity - enables searching for nodes within a geographical range (i.e., "1 kilometer from my current location" or "60 miles from my home")
 - _Location data_ - town/city, country, etc. for searching based on map location
+- _Tags_ - nodes can include an array of strings ('tags') that describe the node (e.g., 'restaurant', 'pizza', 'beer', 'calzones')
 <!-- TODO - add this back in if/when a solution is determined
 - _Entity type_ - Wikipedia/Wikidata URL that best describes the organization type - enables searching for specific types of entities (e.g., food co-ops: [https://en.wikipedia.org/wiki/Food_cooperative](https://en.wikipedia.org/wiki/Food_cooperative))
 -->